radiasoft/rsopt/docs/optimizers/mobo.rst

 Configuration
 -------------
-Requirements and optional keys for setting up the configuration file to use DFO-LS are given below.
+Requirements and optional keys for setting up the configuration file to use MOBO are given below.

 Codes Blocks
 ^^^^^^^^^^^^